Richard (Rick) Clay spent 16 years on Missouri's death row before he was granted clemency 36 hours before his scheduled execution.

 The Death Penalty: Career Builder

 In 2007, Curtis McCarty, who had been sentenced in Oklahoma to die three times and spent 21 years on death row for a crime he did not commit, was released after a District Court Judge ruled that the case against McCarty was tainted by the questionable testimony of former police chemist.
 DNA testing also showed that another person raped the victim.
-While now free, how does the state of
+While now free, how does the state of Oklahoma give McCarty back 21 years of his life?
+They can’t.

 But it is cases like McCarty’s that should give even the most fervent capital punishment proponents reason to be skeptical.

 While it’s impossible to identify how many innocent people have been put to death by capital punishment, four investigations in as many years indicate that it’s probable – including Larry Griffin.
+Griffin, sentenced to death in Missouri a 1980 drive-by shooting due mainly to testimony from single eyewitness, was executed before a police officer divulged that he gave false testimony implicating Griffin.
+In addition, it was later revealed that a second victim injured in the drive-by -- never interviewed by defense or prosecuting attorneys -- claimed the eyewitness wasn’t even there.

-According to Northwestern University School of Law's Centre on Wrongful Convictions (CWC), at least 39 executions have been carried out in the
+According to Northwestern University School of Law's Centre on Wrongful Convictions (CWC), at least 39 executions have been carried out in the United States in face of compelling evidence of innocence or serious doubt about guilt.
+While innocence has not been proven in any specific case, there is no reasonable doubt that some of the executed prisoners were innocent.

 In addition, the American Civil Liberties Union (ACLU) has documented 129 death-row inmates who, since 1973, have been exonerated and freed before their executions.